+Number: 02.00.02

-Number: 02.00.02 Approval Date: Not Available
+Approval Date: Not Available

-Revision Dates: July 7, 2016; Revised June 2020; Approved by the EC on June 25, 2020
+Revision Dates: July 7, 2016; Revised June 2020; Revised January 11, 2024

-Section: Student Affairs
+Section: Student Affairs Area:

-Subject: Student Non-Cognitive Performance Standards
+Subject: Student Academic Professional Standards

-Non-cognitive performance standards are a set of principles reflecting the ethical foundation of health professions practice.
+Student Academic Professional Standards are a set of principles reflecting the ethical foundation of health professions practice.
 The student must strive toward unquestionable integrity in all professional relations.
 In order to pursue this goal, students should demonstrate a commitment to carrying out professional responsibilities and an adherence to ethical principles.
-The following non-cognitive performance standards should be utilized as a guide toward these future goals.
+The following Student Academic Professional Standards should be utilized as a guide toward these future goals.
+Programs in the College of Health Professions (CHP) may have additional and/or more extensive student academic professional behavior expectations; however, CHP program policies do not override College or University policies.